albert752/RespiratorControlSystem/README.md

-# Breather Monitor System
+# Respirator Monitor System
-Breather Monitor System (BCS) is a software aimed to the RPM and pressure parameters of a breather.
+Respirator Monitor System (BCS) is a software aimed to the RPM and pressure parameters of a breather.
 It offers a web interface as well as a REST API in order to receive the information of the device.